By Sajjad Shaukat

-In Sehwan, at least 88 people were martyred and 343 were injured on February 16, this year when a suicide bomber attacked the crowed Sufi Shrine of Lal Shahbaz Qalandar.
+In Sehwan, at least 88 people were martyred and 343 were injured on February 16, this year when a suicide bomber attacked the crowded Sufi Shrine of Lal Shahbaz Qalandar.

-Echoing his anti-Muslim approach—the earlier statements like a ban on Muslims, entering the United States and a visa-ban on the seven Islamic countries, Trump elaborated by arguing that European countries were facing terrorists under the disguise of refugees.
+Echoing his anti-Muslim approach—the earlier statements like a ban on Muslims, entering the United States, and a visa ban on the seven Islamic countries, Trump elaborated by arguing that European countries were facing terrorists under the disguise of refugees.
 He stated, “Sweden…they took in large numbers.
-They’re having problems like the never thought possible.
-You look what’s happening in Brussels.
+They’re having problems like they never thought possible.
+You look at what’s happening in Brussels.
 You look at what’s happening all over the world.
 Take a look at Nice.
 Take a look at Paris.”

-High officials and media of the Sweden pointed out the non-existent of any terror attack in their country, as mentioned by the President Trump.
+High officials and media of Sweden pointed out the non-existent of any terror attack in their country, as mentioned by President Trump.